-None at this time, please check back in the future.
+No new opportunities at this time, please check again in the future.

 The Central Alberta FASD Network is actively seeking passionate, diverse and experienced board members to help guide the organization as it continues to grow.

 Central Alberta FASD Network board members have the privilege of working collaboratively to direct and support a well-established organization.
 The board is comprised of community members and professionals who come together to create policy, and provide governance, oversight and strategic direction.

 - You are passionate about creating a future where there are no new FASD births and that all individuals living with FASD can reach their full potential.

 - You are excited about being part of a hard working and respectful, diverse team.

 - You have the time and energy to spend one hour per month conducting board work: reviewing materials, attending quarterly board meetings, participating in committee work, and being an ambassador for the Central Alberta FASD Network in your community.

 We are especially interested in speaking with you if:

 - You have been a leader on a non-profit board before and you are ready to bring your experience and insight to another organisation.